mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 Around the same time I spoke at ReactVienna for the first time, and started helping organizing it shortly afterwards.
 Seeing me speak, Nik talked me into applying to some conferences around Europe to share the things I had learned while making `react-boilerplate`.
 I wrote three different CFPs and started sending them out, not really expecting to be accepted anywhere.

 I could not have been more wrong.
-I was accepted and spoke at 15 different conferences, was flown all over Europe and even to the US once with my girlfriend, met a bunch of amazing people and spent weeks preparing, practicing and performing talks to share my knowledge.
+I was accepted and spoke at 15 different conferences, was flown all over Europe and even to the US once, met a bunch of amazing people and spent weeks preparing, practicing and performing talks to share my knowledge.

 ### Building CarteBlanche for ReactEurope